Microsoft Intune Analytics: Reports, Endpoint Analytics & BI

 Introduction of the Intune Device Troubleshooter

 If you follow my blog, you know that there are two things I really like: helping people with their problems, and automating or simplifying processes.
 In this blog, I want to introduce you to my new tool, the Intune Device Troubleshooter.
-This is a PowerShell UI application that will help you to check the status of your devices, as well as support you to trigger remediation scripts to fix issues add-hock on single devices.
-It also provides you intelligent recommendations what you should check at a single device to determine and possible issue.
+This is a PowerShell UI application that will help you to check the status of your devices, as well as help you trigger remediation scripts to fix issues ad-hoc on single devices.
+It also provides you with intelligent recommendations on what to check on a single device to determine any possible issues.
 So let’s get started and look at the features of the tool.

 Read More »